kopia/kopia/site/content/docs/Installation/_index.md

 ### macOS CLI using Homebrew

-On macOS you can use [Homebrew](https://brew.sh) to install and keep Kopia up-to-date.
+On macOS, you can use [Homebrew](https://brew.sh) to install and keep Kopia up-to-date.

 To install: